 Xfinity Mobile by the Gig

 This is best for people who already have Xfinity services—cable/phone/internet.
-If you don’t have any of those, there is an extra $25/month charge added to your plan’s cost.
+If you don’t have any of those, an extra $25/month charge is added to your plan’s cost.

 - Average cost: $15-$60/month for “by the gig” data plans